At first, Excel seems capable of managing your customer relationships. But as your company grows, you will soon start needing more scalable tools.

 CRM allows you to manage your leads more efficiently and track sales swiftly, simply and cost-effectively.
 At any given time, at any given place, you have the right data at your disposal to take well-considered strategic decisions.
 And yes, your Excel files can easily be imported.

-Why would you choose CRM?
+Why would you choose CRM software?

 Do you really want to keep doing something because that's what you've always done in the past?
 Change is never easy, but remains the key to growth, success and progress.
 Choosing a CRM tool can be a huge leap forward in that growth process.